schuob/csshx_cluster_file/README.md

 # CSSHX Clusters

 This script parses your `~/.ssh/known_hosts.fastly` file to make a list of all the cache-nodes and group them up based by POP and Region.
+Any suggestion or problems please slack me or open an issue on github.

 ## Dependencies